vdhamer/Photo-Club-Hub/.github/README.md

 To see the animation again, just shut down and restart the app.

 Is the animation useful?
-Well, it was interesting to create and runs on the device's GPU cores, but at least it explains where the app's logo came from.
+Well, it was interesting to create and runs on the device's GPU cores, but at least it explains where the app's logo comes from.

 ### The User Interface Screens